-Columbus Day Should Be Renamed ‘Indigenous People’s Day’, Argue Native Americans
+Columbus Day Should Be Renamed ‘Indigenous People’s Day,’ Argue Native Americans

 Columbus Day is celebrated as the anniversary of the day Christopher Columbus stumbled upon the Americas on October 12, 1492.
-While it’s a celebration for many people, Native Americans have rather a different view of the day.
+While it’s a celebration for many people, Native Americans have a rather different view of the day.

-The indigenous people of North America have endured terrible discrimination at the hands of the settlers, having their land and livelihoods taken away from them never to be returned.
+The indigenous people of North America have endured terrible discrimination at the hands of the settlers, having their land and livelihoods taken away from them, never to be returned.
 Celebrating the start of that has been yet another slap in the face.

 On Wednesday afternoon, Native Americans stood up on Capitol Hill to support a bill in Kansas that would abolish Columbus Day in the state, according to KSNT.
 Instead, the plan is to replace the current holiday with a new one that will celebrate the history of America before Europeans settled there: Indigenous People’s Day.